ajaysainath/ai-codebase-knowledge-graph/README.md

 This tool helps developers understand large projects quickly, explore dependencies, and analyze the impact of code changes.

+## Demo Workflow

+1. Upload a Python project or provide a project path.
+2. Click **Analyze Codebase**.
+3. The system builds a knowledge graph of the codebase.
+4. Explore the architecture using the interactive graph.
+5. Use the AI assistant to query the codebase.
+6. Inspect dependencies, risks, and architecture layers.

+Example analysis output:

+sample.py → imports → database
+create_user → calls → database.save_user

 **Overview**

 Modern software systems contain many interconnected modules.
 Understanding how components interact can be difficult when reading raw source code.